Prenatal Vitamins: Why They’re Not a Complete Nutrition Plan for Pregnancy

 Clarity around nourishment can make a profound difference to how pregnancy feels.
 When you understand where to focus, why symptoms may be showing up, and how to support your body appropriately, nutrition becomes something that supports you rather than something you second-guess.

-In a pregnancy consultation, we look at what you’re currently eating, how your body is responding, and where nutrient demands may be higher - then clarify how to use food and supplements together in a way that actually supports energy, blood sugar, symptoms, and your baby’s development.
+In a one-to-one pregnancy nutrition consultation, we look at what you’re currently eating, how your body is responding, and where nutrient demands may be higher.
+From there, we clarify how to use food and supplements together in a way that actually supports energy, blood sugar, symptoms, and your baby’s development.

 You’re not alone.
 I’m here to support you.